 1. Publish at least one social media post per quarter.
-2. Train at least 13 inspectors 3.
-Distribute the Truckers Against Trafficking wallet cards.
+2. Distribute the Truckers Against Trafficking wallet cards.
+Update for FY 2024: - Current inspectors have already been trained.
+New inspectors are expected to be trained when joining MCSAP so they can distribute the wallet cards.